 There are two take out options for your Grand Adventure.
 There are pros and cons to each option.
 We are not here to persuade you in either direction but to provide you with the facts.
 We want to support you in making an educated decision.
 Below is the pertinent information regarding both options.

 If you arrive and start de-rigging before our driver arrives, try to separate personal gear into one pile and Ceiba gear in another.
 Like items piled together.
 The straps holding the frames on the boat all remain attached to the frame.
 The floor gets tightened up flat to the frame.
 Please leave drop bags attached to the frame!
 Bundle oars in packages of four.

-*If you are changing any pick up times you need to notify us by SAT phone several days ahead of time.
+*If you are changing any pick up times you need to notify us by SAT phone or text several days ahead of time.

 1. Diamond Creek, AZ | River Mile 226 | Hualapai Indian Reservation

 It can be busy and hectic at Diamond Creek!
 Putting some time and effort into planning your take-out is of the utmost importance.
 Think about de-rig procedures that will save you and your group time on the ramp.
 Camping within 5 miles of the take-out is a must.
 From March 1st– November 1st, ONLY the Hualapai are allowed to rig and de-rig on the Diamond Creek ramp between 7 AM and 10 AM.
 We will need to schedule a pick up time for your take out.
 We often recommend between 10 and 11 am.
 Please be friendly and patient with all the different parties at the take-out, and pay respect to the Hualapai.
 It is illegal to drink alcoholic beverages on the ramp.
 From the take-out, it takes a solid hour to drive up Diamond Creek Road, which is unpaved, to Peach Springs, AZ Route 66.